ccao-data/service-spark-iasworld/README.md

   `$SERVER_IP:8080`.

 > [!WARNING]
-> The development environment shares the same targets as the production
+> The development environment shares most of the same targets as the production
 > environment.
-That means it will write to the same S3 bucket/CloudWatch log
+That means it will write to the same S3 bucket and trigger the
-> group and trigger the same workflows/crawlers (though all these features are
+> same workflows/crawlers (though all these features are disabled by default).
-> disabled by default).
-As such, use this environment carefully.
-If you mess up
+> As such, use this environment carefully.
+If you mess up production data, you
-> production data, you can run the production version of the code to re-fetch it.
+> can run the production version of the code to re-fetch it.
+The exception is
+> CloudWatch logs: the development environment uploads logs to a dedicated log
+> group (`/ccao/jobs/spark-dev`), set via the `CLOUDWATCH_LOG_GROUP_NAME`
+> environment variable in `docker-compose.yaml`, so that development runs
+> and production runs have clearly separated log destinations.

 ## Scheduling